Frequently Asked Questions

 The answer differs from one congregation to another.
 We prefer the Priestly model that the G-d of Israel set as a command to all priests.
 We dress our very best to be in His service and in His presence.
 The New Covenant states that we are all priests (through Yeshua our High Priest forever).
 See 1 Peter 2; Hebrews 7:17; and Exodus 28.

-Also as we consider our congregation Messianic Jewish and as such a sect of Judaism (whether accepted by other sects of Judaism or not) we ask that all men wear a Kippa (Yarmulke/shull cap) - which are provided at our services (or you can wear your own.
-We also provide a basket with Tallisim/Tallitot (Prayer shawls with fringes) per the spirit of Numbers 15.
-The tallit is optional and for men only, as they are designed as male garments.
-Women may wear a Tallit made expressly as a feminine garment.
-These feminine prayer shawls are available online and in Judaica stores around the city.
+Also as we consider our congregation Messianic Jewish and as such a sect of Judaism (whether accepted by other sects of Judaism or not) we ask that all men wear a Kippa (Yarmulke/shull cap) - which are provided at our services (or you can wear your own).
+We also provide a basket with Tallisim/Tallitot (Prayer shawls with fringes) for both men (white w/ blue stripe) and women (white w/ pink stripe) in the spirit of Numbers 15.
+The tallit garment is optional, and may be worn for the duration of the Shabbat service.

 Do you recommend any books to help me learn about messianic judaism?